 Students must demonstrate proficiency in a non-native language by passing a proficiency exam.
 Students must pass all required components of the exam (reading, speaking, listening and, in some cases, writing) to meet the requirement.
 Students may enroll in non-credit language courses taught at SAIS each semester to help reach the proficiency level.

-Non-native English speakers must also fulfill the Non-Native English Speaker requirement by reaching a minimal level of English aptitude via an in-house diagnostic exam or by passing SAIS English language courses.
-Fulfilling the Non-Native English Speaker requirement does not fulfill the Language Proficiency requirement, which requires greater aptitude.
+Non-native English speakers must also fulfill the Non-Native English Speaker requirement by reaching a minimal level of English aptitude via an in-house diagnostic test or by passing SAIS English language courses.
+Fulfilling the Non-Native English Speaker requirement does not fulfill the Language Proficiency, which requires greater aptitude.

 Professional Development Skills